 To meet the challenge of building safe, sustainable and prosperous communities, today’s Chief Building Officials are embracing their roles as key technology stakeholders in the implementation of land management software solutions that meet their agency’s robust and diverse needs across the full spectrum of building, planning, engineering, permitting, inspections, and code enforcement operations.

-Through the implementation of land management software systems such as POSSE LMS in their respective jurisdictions, forward-thinking Chief Building Officials across North America are achieving immediate wins in several mission critical areas:
+Through the implementation of permitting & licensing software systems such as POSSE PLS in their respective jurisdictions, forward-thinking Chief Building Officials across North America are achieving immediate wins in several mission critical areas:

 Inefficient, bureaucratic, time consuming paper processes.
 For decades, this was the daily reality of the Chief Building Official.
 Now, thanks to the advent of enterprise scale software systems leveraging data-driven operational workflows, digital transformation is occurring within every facet of the land management discipline and with every participant to the process, both internal and external.
 Front-counter development services are being augmented, and in some instances, replaced entirely by self-service digital portals that efficiently and expediently guide citizens through every phase of the process from initial application through to online payment provision.